elyukai/optolith-database-schema/docs/Insertion-Workflow.md

 ### Repository File Structure

-There are three folders used for static data: `/Data`, `/Templates` and `/Schema`.
+There are two folders used for static data: `/Data` and `/Templates`.

-The `/Data` folder contains another set of folders as well as a `SupportedLanguages.yaml`, which contains all languages that *should be available* in Optolith.
-Each folder in `/Data` contains all entries of a specific type.
+The `/Data` folder contains another set of folders, where each folder contains all entries of a specific type.
+The `Locales` folder contains all languages Optolith *should* be available in.

-While `/Data` holds all actual contents, `/Schema` contains structural definitions (schemes) for each subfolder in `/Data` about how a file should look like.
-Additionally, `/Schema` contains some utility schema files that are used by multiple main schemes.

-`/Templates` comes as the bridge in between the previous two: prepared forms to fill out, matching the names of the schemes and the respective folder in `/Data`, simplify adding new content.
+`/Templates` contains “empty” entry files that match the folder name in `/Data` and that can be copied and filled out to simplify adding new content.

 ### Editor Validation